udoprog/argwerk/README.md

 [![Crates](https://img.shields.io/crates/v/argwerk.svg)](https://crates.io/crates/argwerk)
 [![Actions Status](https://github.com/udoprog/argwerk/workflows/Rust/badge.svg)](https://github.com/udoprog/argwerk/actions)

-Simple command-line parser through a declarative macro.
+Define a simple command-line parser through a declarative macro.

 This is **not** intended to be a complete command-line parser library.
 Instead this can be used as an alternative quick-and-dirty approach that can